Bwc9876/git-from-scratch/index.typ

 Often times when working with Git porcelain commands you’ll be told to enter a commit-ish or a tree-ish value.

-- #emph[tree];-ish: A reference to a tree object, this includes a named ref, a tag object, or a commit object
+- #emph[tree];-ish: A reference to a tree object, this includes a ref, a tag object, or a commit object
-- #emph[commit];-ish: Reference to a commit object, this can be a ref or a tag object as well
+- #emph[commit];-ish: Reference to a commit object, this can be a ref or a tag object

 If you’re ever curious how Git will resolve a given value, you can use the `rev-parse` command to see what Git evaluates it as. `rev-parse`